5 Reasons Why Your Business Needs a Software Training Platform

 4. Consolidate multiple systems into one platform

 Some companies have one solution to train their own employees, and another to train their suppliers, partners, customers, and other external users.
-With the right software training platform, you can consolidate these solutions into one system to provide a seamless learning experience, as well as create segments to deliver training to different types of users who have different needs.
+With the right online training software, you can consolidate these solutions into one system to provide a seamless learning experience, as well as create segments to deliver training to different types of users who have different needs.
 As you only have one platform, it’s easier to ensure the branding is consistent, and provide a user experience that reflects your company values.

 You can also integrate your existing solutions with your software training platform.
 For example, if you want to train salespeople on your new software, you might want to get real-world customer examples from your CRM or sales management system and pull these into your software training platform.